28 Sept 2018

 (c) Bonded Supervision

-Full bond.
-Full bond is extended to the import of materials and parts by bonded factories and warehouses, the import of materials and parts under counterpart export processing contracts, as well as the import of materials and parts supplied by foreign clients.
+Full bond: Full bond is extended to the import of materials and parts by bonded factories and warehouses, the import of materials and parts under counterpart export processing contracts, as well as the import of materials and parts supplied by foreign clients.

-Fixed rate levy.
-For processing with imported materials not involving bonded factories, bonded warehouses or counterpart contracts, the materials and parts imported are bonded at the rates stipulated in the Scale for Tax Levy and Exemption on Imported Materials and Parts in Processing with Imported Materials.
-The scale of tax levy and exemption is indicated in the Processing Handbook issued by Customs.
+Fixed rate levy: For processing with imported materials not involving bonded factories, bonded warehouses or counterpart contracts, the materials and parts imported are bonded at the rates stipulated in the Scale for Tax Levy and Exemption on Imported Materials and Parts in Processing with Imported Materials.
+The scale of tax levy and exemption is indicated in the Processing Trade Handbook issued by Customs.

-Full levy and export rebate.
-Enterprises with records of violation of customs regulations or failure to complete verification and cancellation formalities for prolonged periods are required to pay full tax on the imported materials and parts at the time of import.
+Full levy and export rebate: Enterprises with records of violation of customs regulations or failure to complete verification and write-off formalities for prolonged periods are required to pay full tax on the imported materials and parts at the time of import.
 They may apply to Customs at the place of tax payment for rebates on materials actually used after the imported materials have been processed and the finished products re-exported.

 (d) Customs Declaration

-Inspection.
-At the time of inspection by Customs, the customs declaration staff of the enterprise must be present, who is responsible for moving, opening and repacking the goods on the instruction of customs officers.
+Inspection: At the time of inspection by Customs, the customs declaration staff of the enterprise must be present and be responsible for moving, opening and repacking the goods on the instruction of customs officers.

-Payment of tariffs and charges.
-Enterprises are required to pay charges for the safekeeping of materials and parts imported in bond under customs supervision.
+Payment of tariffs and charges: Enterprises are required to pay charges for the safekeeping of materials and parts imported in bond under customs supervision.
 For goods subject to fixed rate bond and full levy, tax must be paid in accordance with the rate indicated on the customs declaration form.
-No tax is levied on goods in full bond or on processed goods for reverse export.
+No tax is levied on goods imported in full bond or on processed goods for reverse export.

-Release of goods.
-Customs will stamp the “Release” seal on the relevant freight documents and one of the customs declaration forms after completing the necessary formalities.
+Release of goods: Customs will stamp the “Release” seal on the relevant freight documents and one of the customs declaration forms after completing the necessary formalities.

-(e) Verification and Cancellation of Export
+(e) Export Verification and Write-off

-Verification and cancellation procedures
+Verification and Write-off Procedures